 “A lot of people who come in with COVID-19 are severely hypoxic,” Dr. Stenmark says.
 “We’re seeing evidence of vascular involvement, severe endothelial injury and cell death, inflammation and thrombosis.
 A lot of the same stuff we see in pulmonary hypertension.”
 Read related research.

 Navajo Nation Community Asthma Program Research

-COVID-19 surveillance has been added to our current NHLBI-sponsored grant focused on asthma management with a cohort of children from the Navajo Nation and their families.
+We have added COVID-19 surveillance to our current NHLBI-sponsored grant focused on asthma management with a cohort of children from the Navajo Nation and their families.
 The prevalence of asthma in children from the Navajo Nation is nearly 20%, which is double the U.S. prevalence.
 National Jewish Hospital is also highly involved in this work, serving as the principal investigator for this study.
 Our goal is to improve resources to better manage asthma and coronaviruses for the Navajo Nation, where COVID-19 infection and death rates per capita are much higher than surrounding communities.